Working with DMHC

 1. How is the DMHC practice model different than conventional primary care practices?

 Our pioneering practice model transforms how, and where doctors work.
-We are North Carolina’s leading primary care medical practice, and the nation’s gold-standard in physician home/site visits, with more than 75 clinicians performing over 100,000 ‘housecalls’ annually.
-Our definition of the housecall continues to broaden and now includes onsite care in senior resident communities, businesses and hotels.
+We are North Carolina’s leading primary care medical practice, and the nation’s gold-standard in physician home/site visits, with more than 125 clinicians performing over 160,000 ‘housecalls’ annually.
+Our definition of the housecall continues to broaden and now includes onsite care in senior residential communities, businesses, and hotels.
 We designed our “residentialist” job role so our clinicians can practice medicine the way it should be, and patients can get the care they desire and deserve.

 Working with DMHC is like having your own practice, except better…much better!
 With us, you are supported by an unrivaled network of industry professionals who handle billing and insurance processing as well as the marketing of your practice.
 Additionally, we manage all personnel, political and legal issues.
 Let us develop your practice and give you the tools you need to provide patient-centered, state-of-the-art clinical care, without the burden of practice management and appointment or patient quotas.
 There is a BETTER way!